emberjs/guides/source/localizable/tutorial/autocomplete-component.md

 ```

 Our list-filter component takes a function as an argument, used to find the list of matching rentals based on the filter string provided by the user.
-We provide an action function by setting it to our test's local scope by calling `this.on`.
+We provide an action function by setting it to the local scope of our test by calling `this.on`.

 ```tests/integration/components/list-filter-test.js{+3,+5,+6,+13,+14,+15,+16,+17,+18,+19,+20,+21}
 import { moduleForComponent, test } from 'ember-qunit';